neocameback/rssios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 Copyright 2011 Google Inc. All Rights Reserved.

+## GoogleAnalytics

+Copyright 2015 Google Inc.

 ## MagicalRecord

- Copyright (c) 2010, Magical Panda Software, LLC
+ Copyright (c) 2010-2015, Magical Panda Software, LLC

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation